-iPhone 13 and 13 Pro tips and tricks: 15 iOS 15 features to try - Pocket-lint
+iPhone 13 and 13 Pro tips and tricks: 15 features to try

 9 - Use Live Text

-One cool new feature is Live Text, and it allows you to use your camera to read and display text in real-time.
+One cool new feature is Live Text, which allows you to use your camera to read and display text in real-time.
 You could - for instance - use it to instantly send a sentence from an article or document in a message.

 Open a messaging app.
 Double-tap on the text field and then tap the little icon that looks like text in a box.
 It will now open up a camera view and start scanning text and will then display it in the field as you show it to the camera.